P. A. Mohammed Riyas: Political career

 During his school days in St Joseph Boys High School, Kozhikode Mohammed Riyas was active with SFI.
 In his 8th standard, he became the President of the SFI unit committee, and in the next year, he became the unit secretary of the school committee.
 In his pre-degree days in Farook College, Kozhikode he was elected as the first-year pre-degree representative of the college.
 In 1994 Riyas became the unit president of SFI committee in Farook College, and in the next conference he became the secretary of the unit.
 From Farook college, he won the post for university union councillor of Calicut University in 1996–97.
 Later he became a university union office-bearer in 1998.
 Riyas gradually became a prominent leader of SFI.

 Riyas was a member of the DYFI, where he rose to become the president and finally the secretary of DYFI Kozhikode District Committee.
 From 2010-16 he worked in the state centre of DYFI Kerala committee.
 During this period, he held the office of State Vice President and later Joint Secretary of DYFI Kerala state committee.
 In 2016, he was elected as the All-India Joint Secretary of DYFI.
 In 2017, he became the All India President of DYFI.

 Riyas also joined the CPI(M) in 1993, where he was a district committee member for Kozhikode, as well as a state committee member.
 In 2022 he became State Secretariat member of CPIM Kerala.

 Electoral politics

 During the 2009 Indian general election, Riyas was the CPI(M) candidate for Kozhikode.
 M. K. Raghavan won the constituency with a margin of 838 votes over Riyas which was one of the lowest margins in the history of Kerala lok sabha election history.
 Riyas contested the election result with a petition to the Kerala High Court alleging that Raghavan had published propaganda against him in print media.
 The petition was dismissed on 17 May 2010.

+2021 Kerala Legislative Assembly Elections (Beypore) After his term as the national president of the DYFI, he was assigned by the party to focus on Kerala state politics.
+In the 2021 Kerala Legislative Assembly elections, he contested from the Beypore constituency, a known stronghold for the Left Democratic Front (LDF).